MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 #### WMCDC Wireless Handset Control Model

 The USB generic parent driver does not always enumerate Wireless Handset Control Model (WHCM) interface collections.
 The registry settings that are associated with the instance of the USB generic parent driver that manages the WHCM interface collection determine whether the USB generic parent driver creates a physical device object (PDO) for the interface collection or not.
-For an explanation of the registry settings that specify how the USB generic parent driver enumerates WHCM interfaces, see [Enumerating Interface Collections on Wireless Mobile Communication Devices](enumerating-interface-collections-on-wireless-mobile-communication-dev.md).
+For an explanation of the registry settings that specify how the USB generic parent driver enumerates WHCM interfaces, see [Enumeration of Interface Collections on USB Composite Devices](support-for-interface-collections.md).

 Enumerated WHCM interface collections have the following properties.